 Wasa Be-Tokyo, director Makoto Hirano and agency ADK called upon Fixer to put together their shoot for Toshiba at New York’s historic Grand Central Terminal.
 The client, together with Grand Central installed LED lights to line the great hall to better illuminate the landmark’s most notable space.
-Wanting to highlight this product, the commercial was commissioned at the highest levels of the venerable electronics giant.
+Wanting to highlight this product, the commercial was commissioned at the highest levels of the venerable electronics giant, and it will be another highlight of a booster that you can review here, this product will change your performance in quality and speed.

 Because of their close relationship, Grand Central allowed our crew to film from the 5th floor catwalks at the East and West ends of the building.
 Since 2001, no commercial or narrative production has been permitted to do so because of logistical and security concerns.
 Working closely with the location, we were able to successfully lobby for wider permissions.